-The bottom panels of Figures IIIa, IIIb, and IIIc show the change in capital over one period, $\Delta K{i,t+1} = K{i,t+1} - K{i,t}$, against the initial level of capital, implied by each of the transition equations.
-We will use these to interpret the empirical results, where we measure $\Delta K{i,t+1}$ as the change in productive assets in the four years following the asset transfer.
+The bottom panels of Figure III, Panels A-C show the change in capital over one period, $\Delta K{i,t+1} = K{i,t+1} - K{i,t}$, against the initial level of capital, implied by each transition equation.
+We use these to interpret the empirical results, where we measure $\Delta K{i,t+1}$ as the change in productive assets in the four years following the asset transfer.

-This framework points to different interpretations of the baseline distribution of productive assets shown in Figure Ia.
-Even in the presence of shocks and measurement error, households will, on average, be close to steady state at baseline.
-If asset dynamics are governed by a concave transition equation with a unique steady state as in Figure IIIa, then the final distribution of assets is independent of the initial allocation.
-The bimodal distribution of Figure Ia therefore suggests that there are two groups of inherently different households.
-The poor who congregate at the low mode must by implication be unable, myopic or lazy, while those at the high mode possess superior productivity or patience.17 By contrast, if asset dynamics are better described by Figures IIIb or IIIc, then a bimodal distribution of assets can arise simply from differences in starting positions.
-While differences in household characteristics might still play a role - as discussed in Section IV.A, where indeed they do - they are not necessary to explain long-run outcomes.
-Differential initial access to productive assets is sufficient to explain persistent differences in wealth and income.
-An S-shaped transition equation with an unstable poverty threshold will naturally generate a bimodal asset distribution, even among identical households.
+This framework points to different interpretations of the base-line distribution of productive assets shown in Figure I, Panel A. Even in the presence of shocks and measurement error, house-holds will, on average, be close to steady state at baseline.
+If asset dynamics are governed by a concave transition equation with a unique steady state as in Figure III, Panel A, then the final distribution of assets is independent of the initial allocation.
+The bimodal distribution of Figure I, Panel A therefore suggests that there are two groups of inherently different households.
+The poor who congregate at the low mode must by implication be unable, myopic, or lazy, while those at the high mode possess well-behaved.

-16Such transition equations can have different microfoundations.
-They can result from indivisibility of labor supply even when the production function is well-behaved.
 For example, suppose individuals can either work as an worker and earn w, or they can be self-employed and produce f(k), but they cannot do both.
 If people have to depend on their own savings and are credit-constrained, then their payoff from self-employment is f(k).
-Individuals will choose to be workers until the k they own exceeds a certain level $f(k) \ge w$, i.e., their income is $y = \max\{f(k), w\}$.
-An alternative microfoundation can be derived from a standard cost function C(y) consisting of a variable cost c(y) component that depends on output y with standard properties, plus a fixed cost component F. Interpreting variable cost as working capital k, let y = f(k) be the production function which is the inverse of the function c(y).
-Given the presence of the fixed cost component, let $K \equiv F + k$ be total capital.
-Then we have y = 0 for K < F and y = f(K - F) for $K \ge F$.
+Individuals will choose to be workers until the k they own exceeds a certain level $f(k) \geq w$, that is, their income is $y = \max\{f(k), w\}$.
+An alternative microfoundation can be derived from a standard cost function C(y) consisting of a variable cost c(y) component that depends on output y with standard properties, plus a fixed-cost component F. Interpreting variable cost as working capital k, let y = f(k) be the production function, which is the inverse of the function c(y).
+Given the presence of the fixed-cost component, let $K \equiv F + k$ be total capital.
+Then we have y = 0 for K < F and y = f(K - F) for $K \geqslant F$.